nasanos/WhichShroom/README.md

 # Which-Shroom

 ## What It Is
-[Which-Shroom](https://nasanos.github.io/WhichShroom/) implements a trained neural network to categorize mushrooms as edible or poisonous based on a set of eight characteristics.
+[Which-Shroom](https://nasanos.github.io/WhichShroom/) implements a pre-trained neural network in browser-side JavaScript to allow users to easily categorize mushrooms as edible or poisonous based on a set of eight characteristics.

-The neural network used was built and trained with Keras in Python; the script can be found in the Jupyter notebook in this repository's root.
-The mushroom feature data was provided by UCI Machine Learning, [made available on Kaggle](https://www.kaggle.com/uciml/mushroom-classification) under the CC0: Public Domain license.
+The neural network was built and pre-trained with Keras in Python; you can find the code for it in the Jupyter notebook stored in this repository's root folder.
+UCI Machine Learning provided the mushroom feature data that the neural network was trained on; UCI Machine Learning released that data on [Kaggle](https://www.kaggle.com/uciml/mushroom-classification) under the CC0: Public Domain license.

-The frontend was built using Javascript + JQuery and Materialize CSS for the HTML/CSS framework.
-The [Keras.js](https://github.com/transcranial/keras-js) library was employed to use the trained neural network model and weights in the frontend.
-The page is designed to be responsive from a mobile-first perspective, the Materialize CSS's grids are used to this effect.
+The application design, which prioritizes a responsive, mobile-first approach, was achieved with Materialize CSS.
+[Keras.js](https://github.com/transcranial/keras-js)  has been used to run the pre-trained neural network on the browser.

 ## Features
-* Demonstrates capabilities and techniques for light-weight implementions of trained neural networks.
+* Demonstrates techniques for making light-weight implementions of trained neural networks.
 * Has an average of 98% accuracy when run against test data.
   * However, the application's results have not been assessed by field experts and should not be considered reliable indicatation of fungi toxicity.
   * See DISCLAIMER below.
 * Uses a responsive, mobile-first design for easy and intuitive feature entry.

 ## To Do